cognitivetech/Marshall-Rosenberg-NVC/2_Training/3_The-4-Part-Model.md

 Why is that?
 What do you want him to do to meet your need for love?

-<u>I want him to guess what I want before I even know what it is.
+_I want him to guess what I want before I even know what it is.
 Then I want him always to do it.</u>

 This isn't rare.